 Looking at B.C. government websites, you will see innovative programs to meet basic needs, but they are siloed, not integrated, and are often too short in duration.
-First Call, in its annual report card on poverty, offers 25 recommendations to government that help address these siloed approaches.
-More specifically, the following immediate actions focused on direct income supports were proposed by First Call in response to the findings from the systemic review which will be shared separately with government.
+First Call, in its annual report card on poverty, offers 25 recommendations to government that help address these siloed approaches.110